AarniAhvonen/autonomousexcavator/README.md

 [interface-screenshot]: images/interface.png

 ## CAD
-Previous CAD models created in Creo were used in the assembly of the excavator.
+Previous CAD models created in Creo were used to make a new assembly of the excavator in Solidworks.
+Some of the previous CAD models needed little adjustments.
 ### URDF
 URDF files were generated with simplyfying the assembly and utilizing SolidWorks to URDF exporter which can be found here: